rohandaxini/llm-basics-for-beginners/README.md

 ---

+<a id="step-10-the-transformer-block-putting-it-all-together"></a>
-## Step 10: The Transformer Block - Putting It All Together 🧩 {#step-10-the-transformer-block-putting-it-all-together}
+## Step 10: The Transformer Block - Putting It All Together 🧩

 ### What is a Transformer Block?